HallowedPaladin/OCRCSDungeonRevisionGame/GameServer/GameServer/README.md

     <Exec Command="swagger tofile --output Swagger/$(AssemblyName)Swagger.json $(OutputPath)$(AssemblyName).dll v1" ContinueOnError="true"></Exec>
   </Target>

 A 'ConnectedService' has been defined using this Swagger json file.
+This can be seen in the solution exlorer.
 Whenever the json is changed the Connected Service will rebuild a .cs client file in the 'obj' folder.
 This folder is excluded from source control.
+The code can also be found by opening the 'OpenAPI - GameServerSwagger' in the Connected Services folder in solution explorer.
+Expand the configuration section and scroll down to the 'View Code' button'.
+Click to open the file.